 Timm understands the challenges facing diverse parties including resource developers, Indigenous communities, and governments/regulators.
 He has provided leadership with informed strategic advice based on research, analysis and his own extensive experience.
 This, combined with decades of working directly with the private sector, Indigenous organizations and all levels of governments, has given him an in-depth understanding of the context for projects in the North and the rest of Canada.
 As a result, Timm is uniquely capable of leading multi-disciplinary teams with a proven integrated approach to challenging projects.

-Vicki McCulloch is a Principal with DPRA Canada, and has been with the firm since 1987.
+Vicki McCulloch is a Principal with DPRA Canada, and has over 30 years’ experience in her field.
 She has provided strong leadership and consulting services across Canada’s North, including the Northwest Territories, Nunavut, Yukon and northern parts of Ontario, British Columbia and Saskatchewan.
 She has a Master’s in Environmental Studies from York University with a specialty in environmental planning, and a Bachelor of Science (Honours) in Biology and Environmental Science from Trent University.
 Vicki is a Registered Professional Planner (RPP).

 Vicki is active in the Socio-Economic Research and Assessment practice; she has worked on environmental assessments of projects in the mining, energy (oil and gas, electricity), transportation, and waste management sectors, and Canada’s siting process for the management of used nuclear fuel.
 Her extensive experience, includes development of fair and practical impact management programs for resource development and environmental management initiatives.
 Vicki has performed peer reviews of social impact assessments, and provided expert evidence and hearing support for various administrative tribunals.